(policies are subject to change to reflect updates in University guidelines or as conditions demand — please check back regularly for updates)

 Building Access and Regulations

-Q: What will the hours for the music buildings be this fall (including during and after the fall break)?
-[UPDATED 11/19]
+Q: What will the hours for the music buildings be for the spring semester?
+[UPDATED Feb.
+22]

 Music Building and Smith Hall

 Monday thru Friday – 7:30 AM to 10:00 PM (no entry into the buildings after 9:00 PM)

 Saturday – 10:00 AM to 5:00 PM